craigh/PostCalendar/PostCalendar/docs/README.ical.txt

-ical.php is an addon module for the PostNuke CMS system and specifically, the PostCalendar Event Calendar module.
-The script is self contained and requires no modifications to any of the PostNuke or PostCalendar files.
+ical.php is an addon module for the Zikula CMS system and specifically, the PostCalendar Event Calendar module.
+The script is self contained and requires no modifications to any of the Zikula or PostCalendar files.
 It is written in PHP, but support export of the data to other programming languages via the iCalendar specification and also via an 'extended info' field in the COMMENT field of a VEVENT record.
 This